ducknuk/Asus-X542UQ-Hackintosh/README.md

 ## :notebook_with_decorative_cover: Installation Notes

 ### Installation of Catalina by using this repository
-If you want to install it quick - you can download DEBUG or RELEASE version, create the boot flesh [(see more)](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) and copy DEBUG or RELEASE EFI folder into mounted EFI partition (on your flesh).
+If you want to install it quick - you can download DEBUG or RELEASE version, create the boot flash [(see more)](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) and copy DEBUG or RELEASE EFI folder into mounted EFI partition (on your flash).
 In config.plist there are already generated serial numbers, but its better to change them using the [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS). `Attenton!` The eGPU is disabled via [IORegistryExplorer](https://github.com/acidanthera/gfxutil/releases), [guide](https://dortania.github.io/OpenCore-Install-Guide/extras/spoof.html)

 ### USB Port Limit
 I used USBMap to fix my USB ports, along with a few other issues.
 It generated a new USBPorts.kext for my system and installed it in kexts/other.
 If you want to generate it by yourself you can use this tool and guide - [USBMapping Guide By Dortania](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html).